-708.3.2 Building Sewers.
+708.1.1.1 Clean out at Kitchen Sink Stack.
+A clean out is required where the stack serving the kitchen sink is located on an exterior wall, or where the stack is located in a wall that is shared with a garage or storage room outside of the insulated building envelope.
+The cleanout shall be located above the drain entering the stack, and shall open to the outdoors, garage, or storage room.708.1.2 Building Sewers.
 Building sewers shall be provided with cleanouts located not more than 80 feet apart measured from the upstream entrance of the cleanout.
-(The rest of 708.3.2 as written in code).
+(The rest of 708.1.2 as written in code).

-708.3.5.1 Building sewer and property service lateral connection.
+708.1.3.1 Building sewer and property service lateral connection.
 There shall be a clean out located at sewer conjunction of service lateral and building sewer outside of right of way.